ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ### Avoid special characters

 If your password only contains letters a-z, A-Z, and numbers 0-9, you don't need to do any encoding.
-You can either create your password that way, in which case it is a good idea to make it longer to maintain entropy, keeping the password hard to guess for an attacker.
+You can either create your password that way, in which case it's a good idea to make it longer to maintain entropy, keeping the password hard to guess for an attacker.
 Or, you can for instance convert your password with `bin2hex()`, so that e.g. `(/!=#Æ¤*;%?[` becomes `282f213d23c386c2a42a3b253f5b`.
 The output from `bin2hex` is limited to 0-9 and a-f.
 This more than doubles the length of the password, keeping entropy similar.